legofanlovessayori/rinfox_ie8beta/README.md

 ![](ie7%20layout.png)
    * Note that menu bar is hidden, and that you need to uncheck Hide downloads.
 10. To have the Quick Tabs, [you may simply install TipTab from Firefox Extensions store](https://addons.mozilla.org/en-US/firefox/addon/tip-tab/).
 Simply pin it to toolbar and add it in place.
+11. To have the Quick Tabs, [you may simply install Feedbro from Firefox Extensions store](https://addons.mozilla.org/en-US/firefox/addon/feedbroreader/).
+Simply pin it to toolbar and add it in place.
-11. Now its a good idea to disable updates to Firefox.
+12. Now its a good idea to disable updates to Firefox.
 While updating ESR **should** not break things, it will always break omni.ja tweaks (homepage, inprivate page and new page) as well as icons (Firefox icon) will be reverted, if that isnt a big deal for you, simply skip this step.
 If you want to disable them, you can do so by following the following guide:
   * https://www.askvg.com/tip-disable-automatic-updates-in-mozilla-firefox/#how_to_disable_automatic_updates_in_mozilla_firefox

 ## Switching between Internet Explorer 7 and Internet Explorer 8 mode